-Startup business owners need operating capital.
-But many of their options involve selling a slice of their business.
+Startup business owners need operating capital, but many options involve giving up ownership in the business.
 It doesn't have to be this way.

 Starting a business is an invigorating, fun, scary, inspirational challenge.
 It also costs money.

 When you are starting out, all you've got is yourself.
 You might have a partner or two.
-You may have seen other entrepreneurs getting venture capital funding (or trying to, or talking about it).
-But if you don't have a groundbreaking product or service, VC funding is likely off the table.
+You may have seen other entrepreneurs getting venture capital (VC) funding.
+If you don't have a groundbreaking product or service, VC funding is likely off the table.

 Other startups might be getting angel funding.
 Even your mom might offer a little something to get you started.

 Your mom might consider it a gift and not want anything in return.
 But if her gift to you goes beyond the IRS annual exclusion, the gift tax could apply.
-To get around this, your mom could keep her gift under $15,000, or pay the tax if she goes over it – or you could give her consideration for her cash.
+Your mom could keep her gift under $15,000, or she could pay the tax, or you could give her consideration for her cash.
 Again, this is equity most of the time.

 But what if you want to keep 100% of your business?
 There are options out there.